 - Pat dry scallops, prawns, fish pieces, and crab legs and place in a shallow bowl.
 Dust with flour (you may not need entire 2 tablespoons), and shake off excess.

 - In a large saute pan (6-quart) over high heat, add olive oil and butter.
 When sizzling add the remaining 3 teaspoons of garlic and saute for 10-20 seconds, stirring constantly, until aromatic.
-Add the fish pieces and saute for one minute.
-Add shrimp and saute for one minute.
-Add scallops and crab legs and saute for an additional 3 minutes, or until golden brown.
-Saute in 2 batches if needed.
-Remove the fish and set aside in a shallow bowl.
+Add each fish separately and sauté for about 2 minutes Remove each fish after sautéeing and set aside in a shallow bowl.
 Add the remaining ½ cup of wine to the pan and cook for 2 minutes, scraping the bottom of the pan to deglaze.